Himanshuranjan30/DP-CheatSheet/README.md

        - 0/1: Can't include an item multiple times.
        - Bounded: Can include an item multiple times but with a limit.
        - Unbounded: Can include an item multiple times with no limit.

  - Types of Knapsack:
        - Fractional: Can include a part of an item.
        - Integer: Can't include a part of an item.

+ - Some Knapsack problems variations:
+       - Subset sum problem
+       - Partition equals subset problem
+       - Count of Subsets with particular sum.
+       - Partition of Set into 2 subsets such that difference of both the subsets should be minimum.
+       - Target Sum.